What God has joined together man must not divide

 This natural attraction and longing to spend life together is made holy in the Sacrament of Marriage.

 Those who are married can rise to the heights of holiness and are called to rise to the heights of holiness.
-On Feb 12, 1966, Pope Paul VI said to the Italian Feminine Center,
+On February 12, 1966, Pope Paul VI said to the Italian Feminine Center,

 Marriage and the Christian family call for a moral commitment.
 They are not an easy way of Christian life…Rather, marriage is a long path toward sanctification.

 Notice that he said marriage is a path towards sanctification.
 Marriage is a way to achieve holiness.
-When we consider some of the advice the Bible gives us about living the Christian life we can understand how marriage can indeed be a path to sanctification.
+When we consider some of the advice the Bible gives us about living the Christian life, we can understand how marriage can indeed be a path to sanctification.
 Jesus said that to follow him we must be servants, and marriage is a life of service to one’s spouse and children.
 St. Paul said there are three things that last: faith, hope, and love, and the greatest of these is love.
 Marriage is a commitment to love one’s spouse until death.
 No wonder that Pope Paul VI said marriage is a long path towards sanctification.

 Pope Paul VI said that marriage and the Christian family call for moral commitment and are not an easy way of life.
 Instead of continuing on that path towards sanctification, even from early in Old Testament times, some wanted a way out and so Moses regulated divorce.
 But in our Gospel Jesus calls for a return again to God’s plan for lifelong marriage and commitment.
 When our Holy Father Pope John Paul II was in Ireland, on the day he left Ireland on October 1, 1979, he said in Limerick,